EricHungGA/LofiHideout/README.md

 This project is an extention of my urge to have a more immersive experience with the music I constantly use throughout my day to day tasks.

-Built with the MERN stack, focus on React for
+Built with the MERN stack, focus on React for the main framework and buildout, leaned heavily on tailwind for the design and animation.

 ## [View the Website](https://lofi-hideout.herokuapp.com/)